aptise/lua-resty-peter_sslers/README.md

 Originally started in https://github.com/aptise/peter_sslers

-The tests and github actions are copied or inspired by the excellent lua-resty-http module https://github.com/ledgetech/lua-resty-http by James Hurst.
+The tests and github actions are copied or inspired by the excellent lua-resty-http module https://github.com/ledgetech/lua-resty-http by James Hurst and the openresty test suites.

 # Licence